WordCmp.com

 plant (noun) hood (noun)

-an actor situated in the audience whose acting is rehearsed but seems spontaneous to the audience (slang) a neighborhood or community
+an actor situated in the audience whose acting is rehearsed but seems spontaneous to the audience the folding roof of a carriage

 metal covering leading to a vent that exhausts smoke or fumes